BothymanRoyne/Clear-YouTube-Playlist/README.md

-This script will completely clear your Watch Later playlist on YouTube and does not require the old layout to work.
+This script was written to empty my Watch Later playlist on YouTube, as it had exceeded over 1000 videos.

+It requires the new layout to work.
 It also has the capability to clear other playlists.

 Instructions:
 1. login to your YouTube account.